tymyrddin/blue-devsecops/source/docs/azure/aks.md

 ### Best practices

-* Avoid exposing the AKS cluster control plane (API server) to the public internet – create a private cluster with an internal IP address and use authorized IP ranges to define which IPs can access your API server.
+* Avoid exposing the AKS cluster control plane (API server) to the public internet – create a private cluster with an internal IP address and use authorised IP ranges to define which IPs can access your API server.
 * Use the Azure Firewall service to restrict outbound traffic from AKS cluster nodes to external DNS addresses (for example, software updates from external sources).
 * Use TLS 1.2 to control Azure AKS using API calls.
 * Use TLS 1.2 when configuring Azure AKS behind Azure Load Balancer.